phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 ValueNode.js (which shows a text readout over an item when "values" is checked) use a similar pattern of containing logic for the different kinds of CircuitElements.
 Other ways to solve this may have been:
-(1) create subclasses of CircuitElementEditPanel and ValueNode specific to the types (2) create abstract methods in CircuitElement or FixedLengthCircuitElement that can be called by CircuitElementEditPanel and ValueNode.
+(1) create subclasses of CircuitElementEditPanel and ValueNode specific to the types (2) create abstract methods in CircuitElement or FixedCircuitElement that can be called by CircuitElementEditPanel and ValueNode.
 It seems best to isolate the code relevant to each within its file rather than scattering it around, hence there are type checks in those view classes.
 On the downside, when a new element type is added, these files will need to be